Genivia/ugrep/README.md

                   Only  input lines selected against the entire PATTERN or -e PAT- TERN are considered to be matching lines (as if surrounded by  ^ and  $).
 This  option  does not apply to -f FILE patterns.
-To apply -x to patterns in FILE use -xe `cat FILE`.
+To apply -x to patterns in FILE use -x -e `cat FILE`.

+           --xml  Output file matches in XML.
+See also option --format.

            -Y, --empty
                   Permits empty matches, such as `^\h*$'  to  match  blank  lines.